The carbon footprint of proposed $\rm e^+e^-$ Higgs factories: Conclusion

 In short, and as illustrated in Fig.~\ref{fig:Conclusion}, {\bf FCC-ee is -- by very large factors -- the least disruptive in terms of environmental impact during operation}, among the ${\rm e^+e^-}$ candidate Higgs factories aimed at operating by the end of HL-LHC.

-Certainly, the numbers presented in this note are not devoid of uncertainty: the efficiency of real machines, i.e., the fraction of the available facility power that can be used; and the fraction of the time this power can be used; are somewhat arbitrary.
-All the above ``predictions'' must therefore be read with some caution at the 10-20\% level and perhaps more.
-Nevertheless the differences are well beyond these uncertainties.
+Certainly, the numbers presented in this note are not devoid of uncertainty: the efficiency of real machines, i.e., the fraction of the available facility power that can be used; and the fraction of the time this power can be used; can only be known after the fact.As a result of the constant and worldwide ongoing efforts, the carbon intensity of electricity production is also expected to be much smaller by the time of the aspirational start of operations of the considered colliders, in the mid-2030 for ILC, $\rm C^3$ or CEPC, and even more so by mid/end-2040 for FCC-ee or CLIC.
+All the above ``predictions'' must therefore be read relative to each other and with some caution, at the 10-20\% level and perhaps more.
+Nevertheless the relative differences are well beyond these uncertainties.
 Meanwhile, common sustainability studies and R\&D activities are being pursued both in the laboratory and in industry to further improve the energy efficiency of these colliders, along the four lines of sobriety, efficiency, energy management and waste heat recovery.